ganeti/ganeti/man/gnt-cluster.rst

 on disk).
 The default iallocator can be changed later using the **modify** command.

+The option ``--default-iallocator-params`` sets the cluster-wide iallocator parameters used by the default iallocator only on instance allocations.

 The ``--primary-ip-version`` option specifies the IP version used for the primary address.
 Possible values are 4 and 6 for IPv4 and IPv6, respectively.
 This option is used when resolving node names